 Depending on the needs of the project, research partners have helped to edit books, perform archival research, and translate articles.
 While literature review is a common assignment, some fellows have students writing computer code, editing films, creating art objects, organizing events, performing data collection and database management, and so on.
 Required special skills will be noted in the individual project descriptions.
 In contrast to many research assistantships, the work should not be primarily clerical.

-No. Harvard College is returning to full in-person learning in the fall of 2021, and the Radcliffe Research Partners program is an in-person opportunity.
+No. The Radcliffe Research Partners program is an in-person opportunity.
 To be eligible to participate, Harvard College students must be registered and enrolled in courses and have legal authorization to work in the United States.
 To engage in the full array of research, mentorship and intellectual opportunities of the Radcliffe Research Partnership program, students will be required to visit Harvard Radcliffe Institute campus often.
 If your status as a registered and enrolled student changes, you must inform the RRP program administrators and your fellow as soon as possible.
 Only registered and enrolled Harvard College students can participate in RRP.

 There are many benefits to participating in the RRP.
 Students have said that the mentorship and partnership gave them a sense of community and support, as fellows became their academic role models.
 Many students will have the opportunity to improve their knowledge and can learn new skills while working with a fellow.
 As Radcliffe fellows are usually on sabbatical or not teaching during their fellowship year, they may have more time to talk with you about your professional choices, graduate school, and so on.